On Information-Theoretic Measures of Predictive Uncertainty: Technical Details

 \subsection{Alternative Measure}

 The reverse order of the arguments for the cross-entropy in Eq.~\eqref{eq:cross_entropy}, that is, $\CE{p(y \mid \Bx, \Bw^*)}{p(y \mid \Bx, \cdot)}$, gives rise to an alternative measure that is consistent with Eq.~\eqref{eq:entropy}.
-This measure, also known as ``pointwise risk'' under the log score at an input (point) $\Bx$, has been considered as a measure of predictive uncertainty \citep{Gruber:23, Lahlou:23, Kotelevskii:24, Hofman:24}.
-However, we argue that our proposed measure (Eq.~\eqref{eq:cross_entropy}) is more meaningful.
+This measure, also known as ``pointwise risk'' under the log score at an input (point) $\Bx$, has been considered as a measure of predictive uncertainty \citep{Gruber:23, Lahlou:23, kotelevskii2025risk, Hofman:24}. \citet{kotelevskii2025risk} introduced a framework based on similar ideas for Bayesian approximation as we consider in our framework (i.e. settings \texttt{(B)}, \texttt{(C)}, \texttt{(2)} and \texttt{(3)}) and is the work closest to our work.
+They introduce a framework based on decompositions of proper scoring rules (pointwise risk measures), where the logarithmic proper scoring rule is a special case, and subsequent Bayesian approximation.
+However, they do not cover settings \texttt{(A)} and \texttt{(1)} in our framework, introduce their framework based on the notion of pointwise risk and focus on different empirical aspects of their resulting measures.

+We argue that our proposed measure (Eq.~\eqref{eq:cross_entropy}) has a more meaningful interpretation than $\CE{p(y \mid \Bx, \Bw^*)}{p(y \mid \Bx, \cdot)}$.
 Our measure considers the uncertainty inherent to predicting with the selected model, plus the uncertainty due to any potential mismatch with the true model.
 The alternative measure considers the uncertainty inherent to predicting with the true model, plus the uncertainty due to any potential mismatch with the selected model.
 However, we generally don't know the true model, thus can't actually use it to predict and have to resort to an approximation of the true model anyways.
-Noteworthy, the alternative measure gives rise to essentially the same framework due to its symmetry.